MicrosoftDocs/fabric-docs/docs/workload-development-kit/sample-features.md

 3. Select **Connect**.

-### Step 3: Perform a calculation
+### Step 3: Create a calculation

-To perform a calculation using the sample item, follow these steps.
+To create a calculation using the sample item, follow these steps.

 1. the *Sample Item Editor*, fill in the following fields:
     - **Operand 1** - Enter a number.